 Since then, I’ve bent the pipe into an L shape so it can be held above the track and fitted a wooden handle to make it more comfortable to hold.

-With this tool, fitting rail joiners is now something I don’t dread and I almost look forward to adding track to my existing layouts.
+With this tool, fitting rail joiners is now something I don’t dread and I almost look forward to.

 Find some metal tubing now and make your own version for easier, quicker, rail joiner fitting.

 Footnote: The 4mm pipe works for OO gauge rail joiners; use diameters would be used for other sizes of rain joiners.